ZhiyaoShu/LLM-HGNN-MBTI/README.md

 **- Natrual-language descriptions and converted embeddings.**

-As many new LLMs emerged after we publish, you can either generate new features with SOTAs with row data, or run with the existed generated descriptions features from the GPT-3.5-turbo, converted by sentence-transformers.
+As many new LLMs emerged after we published, you can either generate new features with SOTAs, or run with the existed generated descriptions features from the GPT-3.5-turbo, converted by [sentence-transformers](https://sbert.net/).
 You can download the descriptions and features from [dataset](dataset):

 - [Generated descriptions](dataset/gpt_description.json)